-In the second stage of NEB, the replica with the highest energy is selected and the inter-replica forces on it are converted to a force that drives its atom coordinates to the top or saddle point of the barrier, via the barrier-climbing calculation described in (Henkelman2).
+In the second stage of NEB, the replica with the highest energy is selected and the inter-replica forces on it are converted to a force that drives its atom coordinates to the top or saddle point of the barrier, via the barrier-climbing calculation described in (HenkelmanB).
 As before, the other replicas rearrange themselves along the MEP so as to be roughly equally spaced.

 When both stages are complete, if the NEB calculation was successful, one of the replicas should be along (close to) the MEP and the replica with the highest energy should be an atomic configuration at the top or saddle point of the barrier, the potential energies for the set of replicas should represent the energy profile of the barrier along the MEP, and the configurations of the replicas should be a sequence of configurations along the MEP.

 A few other settings in your input script are required or advised to perform a NEB calculation.
 See the NOTE about the choice of timestep at the beginning of this doc page.

 The minimizers in LAMMPS operate on all atoms in your system, even non-NEB atoms, as defined above.
 To prevent non-NEB atoms from moving during the minimization, you should use the fix setforce command to set the force on each of those atoms to 0.0.
 This is not required, and may not even be desired in some cases, but if those atoms move too far (e.g. because the initial state of your system was not well-minimized), it can cause problems for the NEB procedure.

 The damped dynamics minimizers, such as quickmin and fire), adjust the position and velocity of the atoms via an Euler integration step.
 Thus you must define an appropriate timestep to use with NEB.
 As mentioned above, NEB will often converge more quickly if you use a timestep about 10x larger than you would normally use for dynamics simulations.